-The scissors (or cutter) allows you to cut out a portion of the page.
+The scissors (or crop tool) allows you to cut out a portion of the page.

-In this way it is possible to extract the specifications of a product, a photo, a dimensioned drawing… and subsequently send the image by email or insert it into a project or estimate.
+In this way it is possible to extract the specifications of a product, a photo, a dimensioned drawing… and subsequently send the image by email or insert it into a project or quotation.

 In this article I will explain how to best use this tool and how to take advantage of new features that we have recently introduced which make it even more practical and versatile.

 The way it works (you may already know it) is very simple: select the scissors tool (or press X ) draw a box and finally drag it to the Desktop.

 If the crop didn’t turn out well on the first try, press Esc to delete it, then X, do it again and when it’s ok, drag it to the Desktop.